-The Integrate LIVE Theatre returned in 2017 with thought-leaders and game-changers in the industry to share their knowledge, insights and developments in live entertainment technology.
-Launched in 2016, this is an exciting edition to the program with specialist seminars covering lighting, pro-audio and AV and behind-the-scenes case studies of some of the biggest productions in Australia.
+The Integrate LIVE Theatre brings thought-leaders and game-changers in the industry to share their knowledge, insights and developments in live entertainment technology.
+Launched in 2016, this exciting addition to the Integrate education program incorporates specialist seminars covering lighting, pro-audio and AV and behind-the-scenes case studies of some of the biggest productions in Australia.

 Event Creation – The Secrets to Producing Award Winning Events